Kelly Monaco: Early life and education

-Kelly Monaco was born in Philadelphia, Pennsylvania to Albert "Al" and Carmina Monaco.
-She is the middle child and has four sisters: Christine, Marissa, Carmina and Amber.
+Kelly Monaco was born in Philadelphia, Pennsylvania, to Albert "Al" and Carmina Monaco.
+She is the middle child and has four sisters.
 The family moved to the Poconos, where she attended Pocono Mountain High School and took her first acting classes.
-After high school she worked as a lifeguard at a local resort and attended Northampton Community College for two years.
+After high school, she worked as a lifeguard at a local resort and attended Northampton Community College for two years.

 Career

 Early modeling

-In 1996, Monaco, who had been thinking of a career in modeling, sent her photo to Playboy.
+In 1996, Monaco sent her photo to Playboy.
 As a result, she became the Playmate of the Month for April 1997.
-Throughout her tenure with Playboy in the 1990s, Monaco was also featured in many Playboy Special Edition publications.
+Throughout her tenure with Playboy in the 1990s, Monaco was also featured in several Playboy Special Edition publications.

 Acting and reality television

 Monaco's first television role was in the drama Baywatch from 1997 to 1998.
-In addition to playing the role of Susan on the show, Monaco was also Carmen Electra's body double at times, as Electra could not swim.
+In addition to playing the role of Susan on the show, she was also Carmen Electra's body double at times, as Electra could not swim.
 Monaco also had minor roles in the late 1990s films BASEketball, Idle Hands, and Mumford.

-Monaco had two roles in the ABC soap opera Port Charles: Olivia "Livvie" Locke Morley (1999–2003) and Tess Ramsey (2002–03).
-When that program ended, she joined the cast of the ABC soap opera General Hospital as Samantha McCall in October 2003.
+Monaco played Olivia "Livvie" Locke Morley (1999–2003) in the ABC soap opera Port Charles, as well as Livvie's magically created doppelganger Tess Ramsey (2002–03).
+When that program ended, she joined the cast of the ABC soap opera General Hospital, of which Port Charles had been a spinoff, as Samantha McCall in October 2003.

 In 2003, Monaco was nominated for a Daytime Emmy Award for Outstanding Supporting Actress in a Drama Series for her role on Port Charles.
-In 2006, Monaco was again nominated for a Daytime Emmy, this time for Outstanding Lead Actress in a Drama Series for her role as Sam McCall on General Hospital.
+In 2006, she was again nominated for a Daytime Emmy, this time for Outstanding Lead Actress in a Drama Series for her role as Sam McCall on General Hospital.
 In 2006, Monaco also co-hosted the 33rd Annual Daytime Emmys, with Dancing with the Stars host Tom Bergeron.

 In March 2009, Monaco was chosen by Donald Trump and Paula Shugart to be one of the judges for the 2009 Miss USA pageant.

 Monaco starred on the E! reality television series Dirty Soap, which premiered on September 25, 2011.

-Monaco was a cast member, and the season winner along with her professional partner, Alec Mazo, on the ABC reality television series Dancing with the Stars, during its first season in 2005.
+She was a cast member, and the season winner along with her professional partner, Alec Mazo, on the ABC reality-television series Dancing with the Stars, during its first season in 2005.
 Although she initially faced tough criticism from the judges, she maintained a positive outlook throughout the series.
 Among the events she experienced before her victory was a wardrobe malfunction in which the skimpy strap on her dress came apart during a Latin dance number.
+Monaco remained the only female to win the competition until season 6 when Kristi Yamaguchi won.